lingeringwillx/sims2py/README.md

 **read_package(file)**

 Reads a package file and returns a dictionary containing its data.
-For information on the dictionary, check the [next section](#dictionaries)
+For information on the dictionary, check the [dictionaries](#dictionaries) section.

 **create_package()**